 Programmer and data analyst, Daniel Chae, suggests that aspiring coders typically tackle the journey in two ways.
 The first involves blasting through learning materials in an effort to absorb syntax as quickly as possible.
 These people will often copy-and-paste their way through courses and tutorials, without spending time getting to know the code they are applying.

-While this approach might get you to the interview stage faster, your lack of understanding will likely be made clear once you get to the interview stage - not to mention the fact that you will likely a blog post on Stack Overflow.a lot quicker.
-Many aspiring programmers fall into this trap, Chae said, who shared his own experience of this in
+While this approach might get you to the interview stage faster, your lack of understanding will likely be made clear once you get to the interview stage – not to mention the fact that you will likely burn out a lot quicker.
+Many aspiring programmers fall into this trap, Chae said, who shared his own experience of this in a blog post on Stack Overflow.

 “When I first started to learn how to code, I made it my life’s mission to complete two beginner’s Python courses and finish three different fullstack development projects,” he said.